Skip to content

 Abram Voorhies and the Grotto Dairy Farm Renaissance

-Carrie Voorhies (neè Pound), continued to live on and own the property for twenty-seven years after her husband’s death.
+Carrie Voorhies (neè Pound) continued to live on and own the property for twenty-seven years after her husband’s death.
 The farm, known as “Grotto Dairy Farm,” continued to be successful during and after Carrie’s life.
-After Carrie’s death in 1939, the property was conveyed to Abram and Carrie’s daughter Florence Mundy and her family.
-The farm continued to flourish into the mid-20th century with the emergence of Route 29, (later Route 22) as a highway leading to Newark and New York.
-The major roadway created an even faster and easier method of delivering food-based products to urban centers.
+After Carrie died in 1939, the property was conveyed to Abram and Carrie’s daughter, Florence Mundy, and her family.
+The farm continued to flourish into the mid-20th century with the emergence of Route 29 (later Route 22) as a highway leading to Newark and New York.
+The central roadway created an even faster and easier method of delivering food-based products to urban centers.
 Additionally, the emergence of a highway further suburbanized the area and aided in the creation of a new township, Green Brook.

 By the 1950s, the Mundy’s began to subdivide the Vermeule House Property further.
 First in 1951 to A. Irving Mundy (Florence’s son) and his wife Dorothy.
-Next however, was a massive subdivision of the land to Rockview Terrace Inc., a real estate development company.
-Rockview Terrace Inc. acquired nearly fifty acres of the property including most of the southern section and a small piece of the northern section of the property.
+Next was a massive subdivision of the land to Rockview Terrace Inc., a real estate development company.
+Rockview Terrace Inc. acquired nearly fifty acres of the property, including most of the southern section and a small piece of the northern section.
 The farm continued to operate into the 1960s, but in the following decades more pieces of land were sold off.
 Finally, Florence sold five and a half acres at the northern section of the property to Edgewood Realty Corp in 1972.

 A Modern Symbol of Green Brook Township